orchest/orchest/docs/source/user_guide/glossary.rst

       <https://scikit-learn.org/stable/modules/grid_search.html>`_ are a great resource to read more
       about grid searches.

+.. _environment glossary:

+Environment
+    The runtime environment of a pipeline step.
+This way you can install additional packages and make changes to the base image directly.

 Edit mode
     Edit, create and run your :ref:`pipelines <pipeline>`.